-FOLFIRINOX is a trial of a combination of chemotherapy drugs fluorouracil [5-FU], leucovorin, irinotecan and oxaliplatin or standard single-drug treatment, gemcitabine.
-Patients with metastatic pancreatic cancer are eligible.
+FOLFIRINOX started as a clinical trial where a combination of the chemotherapy drugs fluorouracil [5-FU], leucovorin, irinotecan and oxaliplatin or standard single-drug treatment, gemcitabine. were given to patients with metastatic pancreatic cancer.

-Patients in the FOLFIRINOX arm receive oxaliplatin (85 mg/m2 over two hours), leucovorin (400 mg/m2 over two hours), irinotecan (180 mg/m2 over 90 minutes), and 5-FU(400 mg/m2 bolus then 2,400 mg/m2 over 46 hours), all on day 1, and then repeated every two weeks.
-Patients in the control arm receive gemcitabine (1,000 mg/m2 IV over 30 minutes weekly for seven of eight weeks, one week rest, and then weekly for three of four weeks).
-Recent results from a french study have shown this combination is promising.
+Patients in the FOLFIRINOX arm received oxaliplatin (85 mg/m2 over two hours), leucovorin (400 mg/m2 over two hours), irinotecan (180 mg/m2 over 90 minutes), and 5-FU(400 mg/m2 bolus then 2,400 mg/m2 over 46 hours), all on day 1, and then repeated every two weeks.
+Patients in the control arm received gemcitabine (1,000 mg/m2 IV over 30 minutes weekly for seven of eight weeks, one week rest, and then weekly for three of four weeks).
+Recent results from this french study have shown this combination is promising.

 The study’s authors1, presenting at ASCO 2010, reported 48% of patients on FOLFIRINOX were alive after 1 year compared to 20% on the gemcitabine arm and, for the first time in a study involving patients with metastatic pancreatic cancer, a median overall survival of 11.1 months was obtained on the FOLFIRINOX arm.

-FOLFIRINOX is not approved by either NICE (National Institute of Clinical Excellence) in England and Wales nor the SMC (Scottish Medicines Consortium) so is not available as standard treatment for pancreatic cancer.
+FOLFIRINOX is not approved by either NICE (National Institute of Clinical Excellence) in England and Wales nor the SMC (Scottish Medicines Consortium) for pancreatic cancer so is not available as standard treatment for pancreatic cancer.

-However, it is much more toxic and side effects can be greater than the standard therapy – so it is not suitable for all patients.
+However, the FOLFIRINOX regime can be very toxic and side effects can be greater than the standard therapy – so it is not suitable for all patients.

 To find out if you are eligible for any current clinical trials in the UK, speak to your oncologist or click here to see a list of pancreatic cancer clinical trials